ThirumuruganPK/AboutMe/README.md

 # AboutMe
-This is the Static website as simply my small intro.

-#Technologies
-1.html
-2.css

-#Frameworks
-1.Bootstrap

-#Clind-side script
-1.JavaScript
+It is a Website to my Self